Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 New T-Engines are set up as Maven projects built on top of [Alfresco Transform Core].
-The Alfresco Transform Core project brings in Spring Boot capabilities as well as base classes which allowing us to easily develop new T-Engines.
+The Alfresco Transform Core project brings in Spring Boot capabilities as well as base classes which allow us to easily develop new T-Engines.
 Using the provided example T-Engine, we are going to take a look at:
  * How to [set up](#project-setup) a T-Engine as a Dockerized Spring application.